raspberrypilearning/freecad-headphone-tidy/en/step_5.md

 --- /task ---

 --- hints --- --- hint ---
-You can see a video of the hole being made here.
+You can watch a video of the hole being made here:
 <video width="640" height="360" controls>
 <source src="images/upper_part_2.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video — try Firefox or Chrome.
 </video>

 --- /hint --- --- /hints ---